Two Year Home Residency Requirement

-Consult the International Student & Scholar Advisor (ISSA) at Babson.
+Consult The Glavin Office at Babson.
 Be sure to bring your passport, Forms IAP-66/ DS-2019, your Form I–94 Departure Record card, and copies of prior Form I-94s if they are available.
-Your Responsible Officer or ISSA can often tell from the source of funding, or from the Exchange Visitor Skills List, whether the requirement applies to you or not.
+Your Responsible Officer can often tell from the source of funding, or from the Exchange Visitor Skills List, whether the requirement applies to you or not.

 If You Are Still Uncertain…

 - You may request an “Advisory Opinion” from the U.S. Department of State Waiver Review Division.
 Contact the Waiver Review at 202-663-1225, Fax 202-663-3899.
 Also, check the Waiver Review Division’s Advisory Opinions page.

 - Consult an attorney, preferably one who is an immigration specialist.